movermeyer/ImportFromTodoist/docs/design_decisions.md

 Todoist has a few different ways to organize and view your tasks:

 1. "Project View": You can group tasks into Projects, and then view your tasks by Project
-1. "Label View": You can apply labels (ie, tags) to tasks, and then view your tasks by Label
+1. "Label View": You can apply labels (ie. tags) to tasks, and then view your tasks by Label
 1. "Priority View": You can apply priorities (1-4, with 1 = "Very Urgent", 4 = "Normal urgency"), and then view your tasks by Priority
 1. "Due Date View": You can apply due dates to tasks, and then view your tasks sorted by due date